federicodassereto/European-World-War-II-Events-visualuzation/README.md

 The visualization provides and interactive map of Europe between May, 1939 and May, 1945.

-The top menu allows user to choose among different kind of visualization:
+The top menu allows users to choose among different kind of visualization:
   * Home, territorial domains and sides for each country during the war;
   * Factions, a description of how long each country stayed in a specific faction;
   * Deaths, total deaths during the war period;